 What about fresh?

 That is a good question.
 Fresh fruit at times can contain LESS nutrients than frozen OR canned.
 It’s true!
 I was shocked to learn that too.
 There is a catch, this is for out of season and mostly store-bought produce.

-The exception is: fresh produce from a local farmers market.
-This fruit is picked, sometimes washed, and then out to sale.
+The exception is fresh produce from a local farmers market.
+This fruit is picked, sometimes washed, and then put up for sale.
 You are buying and eating that fruit within a few days.
 In that case, the fresh fruit would be just as healthy as the frozen fruit you picked from your garden and put in your freezer.

 Canning vs Freezing.
 Which is best?
 Food right from its source is best.
 Frozen is second.
 Caned is third.
 Personally, we prefer freezing because it takes less time and I can do it in smaller batches.
 If you are looking for more information HERE is a great article about the pros and cons of canning vs freezing.

-Personally, speaking from experience, I have a hard time getting anything healthy into my families tummies with how expensive “fresh” food is.
-If I have to used canned which has a fewer nutrients, then it’s better than no nutrients at all.
-Whats your opinion?
+Personally, speaking from experience, I have a hard time getting anything healthy into my family’s tummies with how expensive “fresh” food is.
+If I have to use canned food, which has a fewer nutrients, then it’s better than no nutrients at all.
+What’s your opinion?

 Are you willing to break the bank eating Fresh?
 Or will you save your pennies with canned?